 Can you really ‘learn’ to play jazz?
 Yes, you can – and that’s exactly the idea behind the Jazzschule Berlin.
-Founded in 1999, we proudly celebrated our tenth anniversary in 2009.
+Founded in 1999, we will celebrate our 20th anniversary in 2019.
 Here are some milestones along the way:

 The early days

 The Jazzschule Berlin was founded in 1999.
 It was initially located above a club for jazz, theatre and cabaret in Kastanienallee in Prenzlauer Berg.
 The school moved into the three floors above the club which had been used as a storage area, complete with brick walls and a freight lift.
 The private lessons and group courses were taught by various musicians, including Claus Rückbeil, director of the school Jazzschule Berlin.
 “While performing as jazz musicians in Berlin and elsewhere, we noticed that people interested in this music wanted to learn more about it and jumped at the chance of doing workshops.”

 A taste of the Wild West in the East